anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It's better to be a lion for a day than a sheep all your life.
+Quote: True friendship ought never to conceal what it thinks.

-By: Elizabeth Kenny
+By: Jerome